PlaviAjvar/Fast-Marching-Tree/README.md

 ## Run it

 To interact with the implementation, first navigate to the build folder, and execute cmake then make.
-If not on mac delete the cache file when prompted, and rerun cmake.

 > cd build<br/>
 > cmake ..<br/>